 Membership of MLA is voluntary and free to all levy-paying grassfed cattle, grainfed cattle, sheep, lamb and goat producers.
-MLA had 50,128 members at 30 June 2018, an increase of 402 members on the previous year.
+MLA had 49,692 members at 30 June 2019, a decrease of 436 members from the previous year.
 The table below shows the composition of MLA's members.